 What are the policy implications?

 The United States—along with Israel, the European Union, and Canada—recognizes Hamas as a terrorist organization, and has historically sought to marginalize the group's threat to Israel and the prospects for a two-state solution.
 But while Washington and its partners in the international Quartet (the EU, UN, and Russia) have sought to empower Hamas's rival, the Fatah-led PA in the West Bank, in peace talks with Israel, direct negotiations between the two parties have been frozen since 2010.

 With the outbreak of violence in Gaza in late 2012, many analysts believe Hamas is gaining credibility at the expense of Fatah.
-In addition, the recent ascendance of friendly Islamist regimes in many Arab states, particularly Egypt, has altered the regional context and potentially bolstering Hamas' credibility.
+In addition, the recent ascendance of friendly Islamist regimes in many Arab states, particularly Egypt, has altered the regional context and potentially bolstered Hamas' credibility.

-"With the United States, Israel, and other countries urging Egypt to rein in the Gaza leaders, Hamas's centrality as the locus of decision-making grows rather than diminishes," writes CFR's Robert Danin.
+"With the United States, Israel, and other countries urging Egypt to rein in the Gaza leaders, Hamas's centrality as the locus of decision-making grows rather than diminishes," wrote CFR's Robert Danin.
 "This then encourages other Middle East leaders to accelerate their rush to Gaza, while skipping Ramallah, to court Hamas's leadership."

 CFR's Ed Husain says Israel must talk directly with Hamas, noting that efforts to isolate the group internationally by labeling it a terrorist organization have proved fruitless.
-"In a new Middle East, where popular opinion matters more than ever before, to demand that people condemn Hamas is a political nonstarter," he writes.
+"In a new Middle East, where popular opinion matters more than ever before, to demand that people condemn Hamas is a political nonstarter," he wrote.